spraakbanken/multigec-2025/README.md

 # Shared task on Multilingual Grammatical Error Correction (MultiGEC-2025)

-The [Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, **MultiGEC**, covering over 10 languages, including Czech, English, Estonian, German, Icelandic, Italian, Latvian, Slovene, Swedish and Ukrainian.
+The [Computational SLA](https://spraakbanken.gu.se/en/compsla) working group invites you to participate in the shared task on Multilingual Grammatical Error Correction, **MultiGEC**, covering over 10 languages, including Czech, English, Estonian, German, Greek, Icelandic, Italian, Latvian, Slovene, Swedish and Ukrainian.

 The results will be presented on March 5 (or 2), 2025 (date to be confirmed), at the [NLP4CALL workshop](https://spraakbanken.gu.se/en/research/themes/icall/nlp4call-workshop-series/), colocated with the [NoDaLiDa conference](https://www.nodalida-bhlt2025.eu/conference) to be held in Estonia, Tallinn, on 2--5 March 2025.